 Crypto Regulations in Bulgaria

-Bulgaria boasts plenty of advantages that could be of interest to entrepreneurs needing more leeway to implement a new crypto project and improve the internal structure along the way.
-The Bulgarian authorities, namely The Bulgarian National Bank (BNB) and Financial Supervision Commission (FSC), take a liberal approach toward crypto businesses and allow them to grow within the existing general regulatory framework.
-Today, the main applicable regulations are related to the EU-imposed anti-money laundering directives but it’s expected that Bulgaria will soon adopt more comprehensive EU-wide crypto regulations in synchrony with the other member states.
+Bulgaria, on the other hand, offers a number of advantages that could turn it into an interesting option for entrepreneurs requiring greater freedom to develop a new crypto project and fine-tune their internal structure while in motion.
+Namely, the Bulgarian authorities, like The Bulgarian National Bank (BNB) and Financial Supervision Commission (FSC), follow a very liberal approach toward crypto businesses, allowing them to develop within the frames of the existing general regulatory framework.
+Nowadays, main applicable regulations refer to anti-money laundering directives imposed by the EU; nevertheless, it is expected that soon Bulgaria will adopt more comprehensive EU-wide crypto regulations in synchrony with the other member states.

 Another important change introduced in 2022 is the directive for the Pilot DLT Market Infrastructure Regulation (PDMIR).
 The DLT Pilot will be available from March 2023 and will provide a legal framework for the trading and settlement of transactions in cryptoassets that under Markets in Financial Instruments Directive 2 (MiFID 2) are classified as financial instruments.
 The DLT Pilot will work as a regulatory sandbox and will present opportunities for eligible businesses to experiment with blockchain-based trading facilities and settlement systems for financial instruments.

-Before the EU rules become applicable in Bulgaria, crypto entrepreneurs can still access the Bulgarian market under the relaxed rules and take the time to build their companies up to a global standard, including the installation of mechanisms for internal control and safety that will sooner or later become mandatory across the majority of reputable jurisdictions.
+Although EU regulations are not enforced yet in Bulgaria, crypto-entrepreneurs can gain access to the Bulgarian market using relaxed rules, taking their time to build their companies up to a global standard, including the installation of mechanisms for internal control and safety, which sooner or later will become mandatory across the majority of reputable jurisdictions.

-Growing a crypto business within a jurisdiction that doesn’t have a set of crypto-specific rules means that a lot of the existing legislation needs to be interpreted by such qualified lawyers as our team here at Regulated United Europe (RUE) who can help a new entrepreneur understand which rules are specifically applicable to the planned crypto project.
-That said, it’s fairly easy to see the benefits at a glance.
+That means developing a crypto business within a jurisdiction that lacks a set of crypto-specific regulations, so much of the already existing legislation will have to be interpreted by such qualified lawyers as our team here at Regulated United Europe who can help a new entrepreneur make out which rules are specifically applicable to the planned crypto project.
+Having said that, of course, its advantages are pretty visible at once.

-• Speedy company formation and licensing process, which saves money and time that can be dedicated to the business growth
+• The entire process of company formation and licensing is quicker; it saves money and time to be invested in business development.

-• Very low initial capital requirements mean that a new entrepreneur can initiate the project without extensive capital-raising initiatives
+• Very nominal initial capital requirement, which in turn means that a new entrepreneur can start a project without large capital-raising efforts.

-• There’s no need to open a local office and hire local staff, which gives a new company the freedom to operate remotely
+• No need to open a local office and hire local employees – a new company can work remotely.

-• No steep crypto application or supervision fees which give the company an opportunity to invest more into the development of the new project
+• Lack of high crypto application and supervisory fees give a chance for a company to invest more in the development of a new project.

-• Bulgaria is a reputable EU jurisdiction, known as one of the most fiscally disciplined members
+• Bulgaria is an EU jurisdiction with a good reputation; it is known as one of the most fiscally disciplined EU members.

-• Since it’s part of the EU, a Bulgarian licence opens doors to the rest of the EU market, which is made up of 27 countries
+• Being part of the EU, a Bulgarian license opens up the rest of the 27 country markets that compose the EU.

-• Open to innovation and technological experimentation in spite of the absence of government-backed regulatory sandboxes or nation-wide supporting initiatives
+• Innovation and open to technological experimentation in the absence of government-backed regulatory sandboxes or nation-wide supportive initiatives.

 Measures Against Money Laundering Act (MAMLA)

-Crypto Regulations in Bulgaria The main law regulating crypto businesses in Bulgaria is the Measures Against Money Laundering Act (MAMLA) which regulates the measures for prevention and detection of actions related to the laundering of money acquired through, or in connection with, a criminal activity.
-It partially transposed the provisions of the 5th EU Anti-Money Laundering Directive (5AMLD), which introduced additional rules for the prevention of the use of financial systems to engage in money laundering, terrorist financing, and other financial crimes.
+The main law regulating crypto businesses in Bulgaria is the Measures Against Money Laundering Act (MAMLA) regulates the measures for prevention and detection of actions related to the laundering of money acquired through, or in connection with, a criminal activity.
+It partly transposed the provisions of the 5th EU Anti-Money Laundering Directive, which introduced further rules with the purpose of preventing the use of the financial systems for the purpose of money laundering, terrorist financing, and other financial crimes.

-MAMLA for the first time officially defines virtual currencies which is an indication of the increasing adoption of innovative payment solutions.
-In line with the 5AMLD, a virtual currency is defined as a digital representation of value that isn’t issued or guaranteed by a central bank or a public body, isn’t necessarily related to legal tender, and has no legal status of currency, but is accepted by natural or legal persons as a means of exchange and can be transferred, stored and traded electronically.
-A crypto wallet provider also comes into play and is defined as a natural or legal person that provides services for the protection of private cryptographic keys on behalf of its customers for owning, storing, and transferring virtual currencies.
+MAMLA defines, for the first time, virtual currencies, which is proof of widespread adoption of innovative payment solutions.
+According to the above definition of the 5AMLD, a virtual currency is a digital representation of value, not issued or guaranteed by a central bank or public body, not necessarily attached to a legal tender, without having the legal status of currency, but is accepted by natural persons or legal entities as a means of exchange and can be transferred, stored, and traded electronically.
+Also, a crypto wallet provider means any natural or legal person that provides services of protection of private crypto keys for its customers in order to own, store, and transfer virtual currencies.

-One of the general obligations for all companies registered in Bulgaria which is also applicable to crypto businesses is to declare their ultimate beneficial owner, and structure of control.
-A beneficial owner is defined as a physical person who ultimately owns or controls a legal person or another entity, or a person or persons on whose behalf a transaction or an activity is carried out.
+One of the general obligations of all companies registered in Bulgaria, also applied to crypto businesses, is declaring their ultimate beneficial owner and structure of control.
+A beneficial owner is identified as a physical person who ultimately owns or controls a legal person or another entity, or a person or persons on whose behalf a transaction or an activity is carried out.

-MAMLA specifies rules for the identification of clients, as well as data collection, storage, and disclosure.
-It requires crypto companies to establish and carry out customer due diligence and know-your-customer procedures.
-Customer due diligence procedures can be performed at simplified, advanced, and complex levels, depending on the amounts within transactions.
-However, complex due diligence is standard and must be performed when a transaction exceeds 30,000 BGN (approx. 15,000 EUR) regardless of whether that transaction is carried out in a single operation or when available data suggest that several operations or transactions are related.
+MAMLA prescribes regulations on client identification, data collection, storage, and disclosure.
+It mandates crypto companies to design and implement customer due diligence and know-your-customer processes.
+Customer due diligence procedures can be performed at the level of simplification, advancement, and complication, depending on the amounts within transactions.
+However, complex due diligence shall be carried out when a transaction exceeds 30,000 BGN, approximately 15,000 EUR, regardless of whether the said transaction is performed in a single operation, or when available data suggests that several operations/transactions are related.

-A crypto company must identify every customer by obtaining proof and where an operation or transaction is implemented through a representative, the crypto company is obligated to request evidence for the representative powers and to identify the person represented.
-The procedure of identification varies depending on the type of customer.
-Natural persons must present an identity document and registration of its type, number, and issuer, as well as the name, address, civil number, and date of birth.
-Legal persons must be asked to present an official statement from the respective register, and where such person isn’t subject to registration, present a copy of the document of incorporation and registration of the name, residence, address, and representative.
+A crypto company should identify every customer by obtaining proof, and where an operation or transaction is implemented through a representative, the crypto company shall be obliged to request evidence for the representative powers and to identify the person represented.
+The procedure of identification differs according to the type of customer.
+The identification document shall be represented, and type, number, and issuer of the document, as well as the name, address, civil number, and date of birth of the natural person, shall be recorded.
+It shall ask the legal persons to present an official statement from the respective register and, in case such person isn’t subject to registration, to present a copy of the document of incorporation and to record the name, residence, address, and representative.

-The collected information has to be maintained and documented in accordance with the established internal policies.
-It should be used to monitor the clients and transactions to detect and prevent money laundering and terrorist financing.
-Any suspicious activities, customers, and transactions must be reported to the Financial Intelligence Directorate of the State Agency for National Security in a timely manner.
-In any case, the authority should also be notified of payments above 30,000 BGN (approx. 15,000 EUR).
+The information gathered in this respect shall be preserved and recorded in pursuance of the internal policies.
+It should be used for the purpose of monitoring clients and transactions to identify and avoid money laundering and terrorist financing.
+Such suspicious activities, customers, and transactions are to be reported in due time to the Financial Intelligence Directorate of the State Agency for National Security.
+Anyhow, any payment over 30,000 BGN – around 15,000 EUR – shall be notified to the relevant authority.

-• Consumers have the right to withdraw from the contract without giving any reason, without compensation or penalty and without bearing any costs, within 14 days from the conclusion of the contract (this right must be communicated clearly by the crypto service provider prior to concluding the contract)
+• Consumers shall have the right to withdraw from the contract without giving any reason and without any compensation or penalty, and without bearing any costs within 14 days from the conclusion of the contract, the right to which has to be clearly communicated by the crypto service provider prior to concluding the contract.

 Other Relevant National Legislation

-In Bulgaria, pursuant to the Markets in Financial Instruments Act (MFIA), cryptoassets aren’t categorised as financial instruments.
-Instead, they’re treated as commodities and their trades are regulated by the Obligations and Contracts Act and the Commerce Act.
-The main applicable rule is that the contract of a sale transaction obligates the seller to transfer the ownership of possession or a right of a different kind to the buyer for an agreed price.
+In Bulgaria, under the Markets in Financial Instruments Act, cryptoassets are not considered financial instruments, but rather commodities, and their trades thus flow under the Obligations and Contracts Act and the Commerce Act.
+The main applicable rule is that by the contract of a sale transaction, the seller is obliged to transfer to the buyer ownership or possession, or a right of another kind, for an agreed price.

-Pursuant to the Commerce Act, if a natural person purchases cryptocurrencies, their transfer isn’t considered a commercial transaction.
-Therefore, disputes concerning cryptoasset transactions are addressed in accordance with the General Claims Procedure instead of the Commercial Disputes Procedure under the Bulgarian Civil Procedure Code.
+Pursuant to the Commerce Act, if a natural person purchases cryptocurrencies, their disposal is not a commercial transaction.
+Thus, disputes arising from cryptoasset transactions are handled in accordance with the General Claims Procedure, and not under the Commercial Disputes Procedure under the Bulgarian Civil Procedure Code.

-General advertising regulations protect not only customers but also competitors.
-A crypto company should comply with general relevant legislation, for instance, the Protection of Competition Act, which means misleading messages or comparative advertising causing damage to competitors is strictly prohibited for cryptoasset and other companies.
-Moreover, the Act prohibits agreements between market participants or practices that could distort or restrict fair competition in the crypto or the entire financial market.
+The general advertising regulations protect the customers and the competitors as well.
+A crypto company is obliged to follow the general relevant legislation, for instance, the Protection of Competition Act, which means that misleading messages or comparative advertising causing damage to competitors is strictly prohibited for cryptoasset companies, among others.
+The Act also bans agreements between the participants in the market or practices capable of distorting or restricting the fair competition in either crypto or the whole financial market.

-The provisions of the Bulgarian Personal Data Protection Act (PDPA) apply to Bulgarian crypto companies handling client data.
-It lays down rules pertaining to obtaining and maintaining copies of personal identity documents, large-scale data processing, collecting data of persons under 14 years of age, and more.
-The Commission for Personal Data Protection is a supervisory authority responsible for the enforcement of personal data protection rules and by doing so it strives to prevent threats to public order and security.
-It’s important to note that the PDPA rules can’t repeal the EU-wide General Data Protection Regulation (GDPR) rules.
+The Bulgarian crypto firms, which are processing the clients’ data, are also subjected to the provisions under the Bulgarian Personal Data Protection Act.
+It sets out various regulations regarding obtaining and keeping copies of identity documents of individuals, data processing on a large scale, collection of data regarding persons below 14 years, and many more.
+The Commission for Personal Data Protection is a supervisory authority entrusted with the task of enforcing the provisions of personal data protection and, while doing so, averting threats to public order and security.
+It has also to be underlined that the PDPA rules cannot derogate from the EU-wide General Data Protection Regulation rules.

 Bulgaria